dwillis/testudo/README.md

 [University of Maryland Schedule of Classes].
 It includes information such as the title of the class, the size of the class, enrollment, the time and location of the class, and the name of the instructor.
 This repository only makes the code for assembling the data available.
-Please email edsu@umd.edu with any questions.
+Please email dpwillis@umd.edu with any questions.

 ```